Ben2104/911-Operator-Assistant/README.md

    - `GOOGLEGEM_API_KEY` powers incident parsing via Gemini.
    - `GOOGLEMAP_API_KEY` geocodes the parsed address.
-   - Twilio credentials are only required if you POST call recordings directly from Twilio; otherwise you can omit them.
+   - Twilio credentials are only required if you POST call recordings directly from Twilio; otherwise, you can omit them.

 4. **Run the API**